 If you’re a teen or the parent of a teen reading this, we have some very compelling numbers to show you that we hope will convince you to consider saving at least some of that summer pay.

-Very simply, it could make you a millionaire!
+Very simply, working this summer could start you on the path to being a millionaire!

 Using a Roth IRA to your benefit

 If you manage to save money from a summer job, you’ve got to earmark it for long-term investment.